 - 60 ml (1/4 cup) thickened or heavy cream, room temperature

-- Next, add your cream cheese to a large mixing bowl and beat until smooth and creamy.
-Add sugar and vanilla and beat again.
-Then add your eggs, one at a time, until combined.
-Add eggnog, sour cream and spices and beat until smooth and creamy but try not to over mix.
+Add cream cheese to a large mixing bowl and beat using an electric mixer on medium speed until smooth and creamy.
+Add sugar and vanilla and beat until combined.
+Then add eggs, one at a time, beating just until combined.

 - Add eggnog, sour cream and spices and beat until batter is smooth and creamy – but try not to over mix.
 Batter may appear thin and runny – this is fine.